OVVO-Financial/Number-Theory/Complex space.md

 ## Possible complex factors
 All possible factors reside along the intersection of red & blue triangles.
 We can highlight this strip in green.
 The question becomes, ***how do we best navigate this strip?***

+If we could define this green strip, we could search only the integer complex numbers along the strip.
+Objectively, it looks like a rotated logarithmic function, but, along with every other [prime function appearing logarithmic](https://github.com/OVVO-Financial/Number-Theory/blob/master/Number%20Theory%20Papers/On%20the%20Distribution%20of%20Prime%20Numbers.pdf), it defies fitting!

 ![Factor Strip](https://github.com/OVVO-Financial/Number-Theory/blob/master/Images/Factor%20Strip%20in%20Green.jpeg)

 ### Trial Division